 - Production and Extraction – selective extraction of the files in which the requested search strings have been located.

-- Compiling a file for transfer to the other party in the required formats
+- Compiling a file for transfer to the parties in the required formats.